-A large class of theories beyond the SM predict particles that contribute to the W- and Z-boson self-energies, modifying the above expressions.
-From the point of view of on-shell observables of the W and Z, these modifications are usually parameterized using the so-called oblique parameters, called S, T and U [710].
+A large class of theories beyond the SM predict particles that contribute to the W- and Zboson self-energies, modifying the above expressions.
+These modifications can generically be parameterised using so-called oblique parameters, called S, T and U [646].
 Their values are by definition 0 in the SM and, for example, a significant violation of the relation between m_W , m_H and $m{\rm top}$ would translate into non-zero values for S and T.